vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 # Installation Experience

 vSphere with Tanzu deployment starts with deploying the Supervisor cluster (Enabling Workload Management).
-The deployment is directly done from the vCenter UI.
-The Get Started page lists the pre-requisites that must be met before starting the deployment.
+The deployment is directly done from the vCenter user interface (UI).
+The Get Started page lists the pre-requisites for the deployment.

 ![Screenshot of the vCenter integrated Workload Management page](./img/tko-on-vsphere-with-tanzu/tko-vwt09.jpg)